 New York State Hazardous Substances Emergency Events Surveillance Project & National Toxic Substance Incidents Program

-In 2010, the National Toxic Substance Incidents Program replaced the Hazardous Substances Emergency Events Surveillance which was established in 1990 by the federal Agency for Toxic Substances and Disease Registry and the Centers for Disease Control and Prevention.
-The Agency for Toxic Substances and Disease Registry continues the National Toxic Substance Incidence Program, which is comprised of state-based surveillance, the National Database and Assessment of Chemical Exposures.
+In 2010, the National Toxic Substance Incidents Program replaced the Hazardous Substances Emergency Events Surveillance which was established in 1990 by the Agency for Toxic Substances and Disease Registry.
+The Agency for Toxic Substances and Disease Registry continues the National Toxic Substance Incidence Program, which consists of three parts: state-based surveillance, the National Database. and Assessment of Chemical Exposures.

 - name and quantity of the hazardous substance(s) released,